justunsix/selenium-java-tests/README.md

 ## Usage

-- Inspect the Java model framework for <https://the-internet.herokuapp.com/> and <https://formy-project.herokuapp.com/> and see and modify test cases for The-Internet site.
+Inspect the Java model framework for <https://the-internet.herokuapp.com/> and <https://formy-project.herokuapp.com/> and see and modify test cases for The-Internet site.

+When developing, you may want to download the dependency's source with `mvn dependency:sources` and/or Javadocs with `mvn dependency:resolve -Dclassifier=javadoc`

 Placeholders: